-The New Ropanasuri Journal of Surgery (NRJS) implies the regulation following the guidelines developed by the Committee on Publication Ethics (COPE) in dealing with publication ethics, in specific to prevent the issues of misconduct to meet a high-quality standard of ethics for the publisher, editors, authors, and reviewers.
-The regulation includes the ethical considerations for these stakeholders, accordingly.
-Research involving human participants, human material, or human data must have been performed following the Declaration of Helsinki and approved by an appropriate ethics committee.
+The New Ropanasuri Journal of Surgery implies the regulation following the guidelines developed by the Committee on Publication Ethics (COPE) in dealing with publication ethics, in specific to prevent the issues of misconduct to meet a high-quality standard of ethics for the publisher, editors, authors, and reviewers.
+The regulation includes the ethical considerations for these stakeholders accordingly.
+Research involving human participants, human material, or human data must have been performed following the Declaration of Helsinki and approved by an appropriate independent reviewers board (committee of ethics).
 A statement detailing this, including the name of the ethics committee and the reference number where appropriate, must appear in all manuscripts reporting such research.
 Suppose a study has been granted an exemption from requiring ethics approval.
-In that case, this should also be detailed in the manuscript (including the name of the ethics committee that granted the exemption).
+In that case, this should also be appeared in the manuscript (including the name of the ethics committee that granted the exemption).

 The condition(s) for publisher

 - The New Ropanasuri Journal of Surgery never publishes a manuscript containing material subjected to misconduct.
 For this purpose, a similarity check is a process subjected to the regulation of the journal.

 - The manuscript that does not meet the condition(s) for is subjected to rejection.

 The condition(s) for editors

 - Editor(s) should ensuring these issues:

 - The manuscript was not submitted to another journal.

 - The submitted manuscript is an author's original work (s), properly citing others' work using the approved format.
 Editors and all staff should guarantee the confidentiality of the submitted manuscript.

 - Should there is suspected misconduct or disputed authorship, COPE guidelines will guide editors.

 - The submitted manuscript proceeded with the similarity check and did not exceed 20%.

 - The submitted manuscript was completed with the declaration of conflict of interest, ethical approval for study using human subjects and animals

 The condition(s) for author(s)

 - Author(s) should never be publishing the manuscript to another journal.
 For this purpose, the author should declare the issue.

 - Author(s) should ensure the work's originality and cite others' work properly using a recommended reference manager (Mendeley, EndNote™) following the format of the approved reference (Vancouver system).